Fighting Unlawful Discrimination At Work

-There are a variety of ways you can experience unlawful discrimination in the workplace, which can be very subtle at times.
+There are many ways you might experience illegal discrimination in the workplace.
+Sometimes the prejudice is overt and harsh.
+Sometimes the biases and unlawful behaviors are subtle but follow a pattern.
 That’s why it’s so important to hire a qualified, experienced employment lawyer for your discrimination case.
-The Indianapolis attorneys at Cleveland Lehner Cassidy will honestly assess your case and resolution options.
+The Indianapolis attorneys at Cleveland Lehner Cassidy will honestly assess your case and options for resolution.

 - Age of 40 or older

 - Sexual orientation